samuelaidoo45/pmdrtd/README.md

 # PomodoroPal App

-The Pomodoro To-Do App is an elevated task management application designed to help users stay focused and complete their to-do items effectively using the Pomodoro technique.
+The PomodoroPal App is an elevated task management application designed to help users stay focused and complete their to-do items effectively using the Pomodoro technique.
 This app allows users to create, edit, delete, start, and complete their to-do items while incorporating a customizable Pomodoro timer.

 ## App Requirements